 Clark, C. J., 2012.
 Exploring the multi-factorial manifestations of joint hypermobility syndrome and the impact on quality of life.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: